Phenylpiracetam is supposed to be the best thing since…

 Seriously though, when it comes to nootropics, it’s regarded as one of the best.

 But is it really?

-I mean, it’s definitely stronger than Piracetam, but a lot of what you read about it on the internet isn’t exactly proven.
+I mean, it’s definitely stronger than other racetams, like Piracetam and Fasoracetam, but much of what you read about it on the internet isn’t exactly proven.

 In fact, most of it’s just kind of…made up.

 Well, I don’t believe in making stuff up.
 I believe in science.